COMMENT: Romania’s foreign debt, reserves and gold during the pandemic

-The issue of the Romanian foreign debt has been signalled many times in this column, especially after 2016 when its level rapidly passed the threshold of €90bn.
+The issue of Romania's foreign debt has been signalled many times in this column, especially after 2016, when its level rapidly passed the threshold of €90bn.
 In those days, the actual level was considered to be “close to the brim” and measures were recommended to control the speed at which the debt was rising.
 It seems that the Romanian authorities did not focus on this and the 2020 pandemic found Romania in a difficult position from this point of view.
 One year ago, in November 2019, a new government led by the National Liberal Party was formed and there were hopes that the external debt would be controlled.
 But it was not to be.
-As presented below, the actual level increased quite fast during the last year.
-It is estimated that the ratio of external debt to GDP increased from 48% to more than 56%.
-This is a sizeable increase which was also accelerated by the decline of GDP this year.
+As presented below, the actual level has increased quite fast during the last year.
+It is estimated that the ratio of external debt to GDP climbed from 48% to more than 56%.
+This is a sizeable rise, which was also accelerated by the decline of GDP this year.
 The IMF predicted that the Romanian GDP will contract this year by 4.8%.
-There are more alarming estimations going up to -10% as the pandemic continued to evolve out of control in the fourth quarter of 2020.
+There are more alarming estimations going up to -10% as the pandemic has continued to evolve out of control in the fourth quarter of 2020.

 The upcoming parliamentary elections on December 6 are yet another major risk in the fight to control the spread of the disease.
-The new level of external debt of €117.2bn (of which €83.6bn is long-term) was rightly signalled by the National Bank of Romania (BNR in November this year, but there is no guarantee that the politicians will listen to the central bank.
+The new level of external debt of €117.2bn (of which €83.6bn is long-term) was rightly signalled by the National Bank of Romania (BNR) in November this year, but there is no guarantee that the politicians will listen to the central bank.
 This is normally the fate of such correct signals during election periods, but the risk of too much foreign debt is too high to be ignored.
 The gap between the level of foreign debt and the international reserves (without gold) increased as shown below in Graph 1.

 Table 1: Romania - Key external indicators, November 2019 - October 2020, €bn